pboivin/flou/README.md

 ## Getting Started

 First, initialize the `LazyLoad` JS object.
-This can be done by adding the following script in your page template:
+Add the following script in your page template:

 ```html
 <script>